+(Updated for 2020.)
 NEED PROOF THAT VINEGAR IS A WEED-TERMINATOR?
-Just look at the weeds growing along a pea-stone path in my Herb Garden.
-These were photographed yesterday afternoon, just moments before I sprayed them with cheap, undiluted, store-brand white vinegar.
+Just look at the weeds growing along a pea-gravel path in my Herb Garden.
+These were photographed yesterday afternoon, just moments before I sprayed them with cheap, straight-from-the-bottle, store-brand white vinegar.
 Here’s what all that greenery looked like this morning:

 I’d say those weeds are deader than dead.
 And that’s why I use vinegar on the gravel paths, brick walk-ways, and blue-stone patio here at A Garden for the House.
 For me it has proven an effective, eco-friendly answer to Roundup.